 Absolutely nothing to see here folks.
 Move along.

 The examples of Disney’s over-sexualization of children go on and on.
-Furthermore, recent interviews reveal that Disney executives encourage talking to 5-year-olds about sex, which is why parents that love their children need to find alternatives to Disney World.
+Furthermore, recent interviews reveal that Disney executives encourage talking to 5-year-olds about sex, which is why parents who love their children need to find alternatives for Disney World.
 We’ll dive into why this is happening below.

 Creepy Disney’s “Woke” Agenda Out in the Open